blackheart-5/Contribution-README/README.md

 ### Problem Description

-There issue is that there is no option to log to files once teh excutable starts up.
+The issue is that there is no option to log to files once teh excutable starts up.
 The only option available to the user was to log to the console.
 In other words the loguru plugin that can help with logging to a file wasnt implemented
 ### Expected Behavior